Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 Connect: Matillion MCP in our App Catalog →

-Real-world workflow: Before trusting a revenue dashboard, your data analyst asks: “Were there any data anomalies detected by Metaplane in the last 24 hours?”
-The AI responds: “1 anomaly: revenue_daily table — row count dropped 40% compared to historical pattern.
-Likely cause: upstream ETL failure at 3AM (confirmed in Matillion if connected).”
+Before pulling a weekly sales report, a data analyst can ask: “Were there any data anomalies detected by Metaplane in the last 24 hours?”
+The agent answers: “One anomaly in the revenue_daily table: row count dropped by 40% due to an upstream transformation failure.”

 Example prompts: